rahulinux/ldapPasswdNotify.py/README.md

 # What else?
 If you have any questions or suggestions,  you want to share anything else with me, feel free to drop me an e-mail .
-I appreciate any feedback, including constructive (and polite) criticism, improvement suggestions, questions about usage (if the documentation is unclear),
+I appreciate any feedback, including constructive (and polite) criticism, improvement suggestions, questions about usage (if the documentation is unclear).